Welcome to the Catholic Education Diocese of Wollongong (CEDoW) COVID-19 Information Centre

 - The student’s temperature will be taken using a non-contact thermometer to assess severity of presenting symptoms (note that regardless of the child’s temperature, all students who present unwell will be sent home).

 When the parent/guardian/carer of the student collects their child from school, a letter will be provided to them, which outlines the steps required for the student to be able to return to school.
 These steps include gaining a medical clearance certificate and only returning to school once the student has fully recovered.

 CEDoW is advising parents and carers of these measures in advance so that they may discuss them with their child/ren so they are prepared in the event this situation arises.

 All enrolment interviews may proceed, as long as COVID-19 hygiene measures and current social distancing guidelines are being implemented or they can be conducted by phone or video

 Excursions, school events and travel

-All school excursions to be cancelled until further notice, including camps.
+All school excursions are cancelled until further notice, including camps.

-All external activities, including arts and sports events, to be temporarily ceased, including whole-school sporting events and inter-school events.
+All external activities, including arts and sports events, are temporarily ceased, including whole-school sporting events and inter-school events.

 No students are to visit hospitals or aged care facilities as part of an organised school activity.